ArchipelagoMW/Archipelago/worlds/osrs/docs/setup_en.md

 If you already have a [Jagex Account](https://www.jagex.com/en-GB/accounts) you can add up to 20 characters on one account through the Jagex Launcher.
-Note that there is currently no way to _remove_ characters from a Jagex Account, and as such you might want to create a separate account to hold your Archipelago characters if you intend to use your main Jagex account for more characters in the future.
+Note that there is currently no way to _remove_ characters from a Jagex Account, as such, you might want to create a separate account to hold your Archipelago characters if you intend to use your main Jagex account for more characters in the future.

 **Protip**: In order to avoid having to remember random email addresses for many accounts, take advantage of an email alias, a feature supported by most email providers.
 Any text after a `+` in your email address will redirect to your normal address, but the email will be recognized by the Jagex login as a new email address.
-For example, if your email were `Archipelago@gmail.com`, entering `Archipelago+OSRSRandomizer@gmail.com` would cause the confirmation email to be sent to your primary address, but can be logged in with to create a new account.
+For example, if your email were `Archipelago@gmail.com`, entering `Archipelago+OSRSRandomizer@gmail.com` would cause the confirmation email to be sent to your primary address, but the alias can be used to create a new account.
 One recommendation would be to include the date of generation in the account, such as `Archipelago+APYYMMDD@gmail.com` for easy memorability.

-After creating an account, you may run through Tutorial Island without connecting, the randomizer has no effect on the Tutorial.
+After creating an account, you may run through Tutorial Island without connecting; the randomizer has no effect on the Tutorial.

 ### Connect to the Multiserver
 In the Archipelago Plugin, enter your server information.
-The `Auto Reconnect on Login For` field should remain blank, it will be populated by the character name you first connect with, and will reconnect to the AP server whenever that character logs in.
-Open the Archipelago panel on the right hand side to connect while logged in to associate this character to the randomizer.
+The `Auto Reconnect on Login For` field should remain blank;
+it will be populated by the character name you first connect with, and it will reconnect to the AP server whenever that character logs in.
+Open the Archipelago panel on the right-hand side to connect to the multiworld while logged in to a game world to associate this character to the randomizer.

 For further information about how to connect to the server in the RuneLite plugin, please see the [Archipelago Plugin](https://github.com/digiholic/osrs-archipelago) instructions.